-Studies show the physical and emotional consequences of a constant focus on doing, while overlooking the more profound dimensions of 'being,' such as reflection, spiritual or religious practices.
-We all need time to recharge, and to connect with our deeper self.
+Studies show the physical and emotional consequences of a constant focus on doing while overlooking the more profound dimensions of "being," such as reflection, spiritual or religious practices, time to recharge and find ourselves, and time to connect with our deeper self.

+You have experienced it yourself: when you allow some time to nurture this neglected part of yourself you realize the positive impact that small practices of slowing down have on your peace of mind, how you relate to others and even on your health.
 It may be as simple as going for a walk, listening to your preferred music, dancing, practicing a sport, playing with children or your pet, gardening or creating art.